 By the end of the first reporting period, these are the ideas, concepts, and skills your child will have learned.
 We acknowledge that all children learn at different paces, and that it takes the students different lengths of time to master skills and concepts.
-Your child's teacher will update you on their initial social, emotional, and academic progress at October conferences and provide a more formal report card in February.
+Your child's teachers will meet with you at October conferences and provide a more formal report card in February.